deltafi/deltafi/deltafi-docs/docs/contributing.md

-# Contributing to Core Development
+# Contributing to DeltaFi

 We welcome contributors to DeltaFi!
 See the guidance below to get started or [contact us](https://deltafi.org/#contact).

 To get started, follow the [Core Developer's Guide](/getting-started/for-core-developers) to set up your development environment.
 To understand how plugins consume the action kit, consider the [simple plugin tutorial](/getting-started/simple-plugin).

+## Project-Specific Guides

+Each project has its own patterns and conventions:

+- [deltafi-core](/contributing/deltafi-core) - Core service patterns, GraphQL, DeltaFile state model

 ## Working with the Repository and Submitting a Merge Request